They can be long, often lasting 60 minutes, so beforehand any nervous candidate might be wondering – can you take... Read more...

 Make sure you have the interviewer’s email address so that after the interview you can drop them a quick note to say thank you, restate your interest in the position and highlight any key points from the interview.

 Our telephone interview tips should stand you in good stead for your next interview.
-But if you’re still applying for jobs, why not give yourself the very best chance of landing an interview with one of our bespoke, professionally-written CVs?
+But if you’re still applying for jobs, why not give yourself the very best chance of landing an interview by using PurpleCV’s CV writing service to create a bespoke, professionally-written CV for you?